pwoznicki/OHIF-Viewers/platform/docs/docs/platform/services/ui/ui-customization-service.md

 displayable elements unless customized to do so.

 ## Registering Customizations
 There are several ways to register customizations.
-The `APP_CONFIG.whiteLabeling` field is used as a per-configuration entry.
+The `APP_CONFIG.uiCustomizationService` field is used as a per-configuration entry.
 This object can list single configurations by id, or it can list sets of customizations by referring to the `customizationModule` in an extension.